Caulfield Grammar School: The arts

-The school's theatre department produces productions at both primary and secondary level across all three metropolitan campuses.
-Previously, students have performed in drama tours to European and Asian countries, such as the 2019 Theatre and Dance Tour to the UK.
-Many productions and actors have been recognised in the Music Theatre Guild of Victoria.

 Alumni

 All past students of the school are members of the Caulfield Grammarians' Association (CGA), which coordinates reunions, alumni sporting teams and other activities for alumni, known as Caulfield Grammarians.
 The CGA was formed in 1885, and is believed to have been in continuous operation since 1906, the year of the 25th anniversary of Caulfield Grammar's founding.
 The Caulfield Grammarians Football Club competes in the Victorian Amateur Football Association, and has been represented by notable former Australian rules football players, including Dean Anderson and Duncan Kellaway (both past students of Caulfield Grammar), as well as Glenn Archer and Anthony Stevens.

 A number of Caulfield Grammar alumni have made significant contributions in the fields of government, sports, music, business and academia among others.
 Among those who have had involvement in politics, Peter Dowding (Western Australia) and Lindsay Thompson (Victoria), have served as state premiers.
 Free-style swimmer Mack Horton has won multiple medals at the Olympic Games, World Championships and Commonwealth Games, including a gold medal in the 400m freestyle event at the 2016 Summer Olympics in Rio de Janeiro, Brazil.
 Chris Judd and John Schultz have both been awarded the Brownlow Medal for the fairest and best player in the Victorian/Australian Football League, and John Landy has held both the men's mile world record in athletics and the office of Governor of Victoria.
 John Clifford Valentine Behan, later second Warden of Trinity College at the University of Melbourne, became the first Victorian Rhodes Scholar after graduating as the Dux of Caulfield Grammar School in 1895.
 Fred Walker founded the company that first created and sold Vegemite, an Australian spread and cultural icon.